This course helps you implement the easiest training for your team so you can significantly improve patients’ telephone experiences.

 All of my work experience is in health care.
 I understand how busy your work life is and I specialize in techniques that take little or no time.

-Give me a few minutes a day for three weeks and watch how these skills will change the way you feel about telephone calls.
+Give me a few minutes a day for two weeks and watch how these skills will change the way you feel about telephone calls.

 Telephone Rapport – what’s included: